AI-Newton: A Concept-Driven Physical Law Discovery System without Prior Physical Knowledge

+A robust knowledge representation is crucial because our goal is for the AI to discover generalizable knowledge across diverse systems, which requires transferring knowledge between different problems.
+To achieve this, we designed a physical DSL with a well-defined structure.
+This DSL not only formulates equations but also encodes the properties of physical objects and the relationships between physical quantities.
+For instance, given the known concepts of coordinate $x$ and time $t$, the velocity of a ball can be defined in the DSL as:

-where $01$ is an index for distinguishing concepts and varies across tests.
-Besides dynamical concepts (e.g., velocity), intrinsic concepts (e.g., mass and spring constant) which depend solely on specific physical objects, and universal constants (e.g., gravitational constant) which are independent of any other quantities, are also automatically identified and encoded by recording their measurement procedures.
-For example, mass of a ball can be defined as:
+where $i$ indexes the balls and $C_1$ denotes the symbol of velocity, with the subscript $1$ varying across tests.
+In addition to dynamical concepts like velocity, the system also automatically identifies two other types: intrinsic concepts (e.g., mass, spring constant), which depend solely on specific physical objects, and universal constants (e.g., the gravitational constant), which are independent of all other quantities.
+Both are defined by documenting their measurement procedures.
+For example, mass of a ball could be defined as:

 where ExpName is the name of an experiment.
 In this experiment, the measured ball $i$ is suspended from a fixed spring $s$, and the spring elongation $\text{L}[s] - \text{L}_0[s]$ serves as the measurement of the mass.
-Recording the measurement procedures of intrinsic concepts is essential, since an intrinsic concept involved in any other experiment needs to be evaluated in the experiment defining it.
+Recording the measurement procedures of intrinsic concepts is essential, since it allows the value of an intrinsic property to be retrieved by invoking its defining experiment, ensuring conceptual consistency across different problems.

-The law layer stores physical laws discovered by AI-Newton, including conserved quantities and dynamical equations.
-The laws are categorized into two types: specific laws applicable to a specific experiment and general laws valid across diverse experiments.
-Examples like energy conservation and Newton's second law belong to general laws.
-General laws enable AI-Newton to simultaneously describe physics in multiple complex systems with compact and concise formulations.
+These explicit concepts serve as the building blocks for the laws layer, which stores discovered physical laws, such as conserved quantities and dynamical equations.
+The laws are categorized into specific laws (valid for one experiment with specific forms) and general laws (valid across diverse experiments with general forms).
+Within this framework, prior research in AI-driven physics discovery has concentrated on identifying specific laws.
+The introduction of general laws enables AI-Newton to simultaneously describe physics in various complex systems with compact and concise formulations.
 For instance, consider a system with a ball on an inclined plane connected to a fixed end via a spring.
-By applying the general law (Newton's second law in the $x$-direction):
+By applying the general law discovered by AI-Newton (Newton's second law in the $x$-direction):

 the more complex dynamical equation of the ball can be concretely derived as: